QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### <br>Step 9: Install NFS Server<br/>

-**i** Firstly, we update the server machine if we have not already done so:
+**i.** First of all, we update the server machine if we have not already done so:

 **`$ sudo yum -y update`**